MariaBarros/rino-ski-code-challenge/README.md

 # Rhino Ski Code Challenge
-This is my version of Rhino Ski Game
+This is my version of Rhino Ski Game.
+You can view the game online [here](https://sky-rhino-code-challenge.herokuapp.com/).

 ## The codebase for refactoring
  The codebase for refactoring is not maintainable, not testable, and not scalable.
 It hasn't any clear pattern nor comments.
 The ``js code`` included in the *index.html* is not minified, the project hasn't automated tasks for linting, concatenation, minification and test of code.